Anglo-Iraqi War: Kingcol

 During the morning of 11 May, Kingcol departed from Haifa with orders to reach Habbaniya as quickly as possible.
 The occasion was the last all-horse operation in British military history.
-On 13 May, Kingcol arrived in Rutbah but found no military presence there.
-Glubb Pasha and the Arab Legion had already moved on.
+On 13 May, Kingcol arrived in Rutbah but found no military presence there: Glubb Pasha and the Arab Legion had already moved on.
 The flying column under Brigadier Kingstone then conducted maintenance at Rutbah before moving on themselves.
 On 15 May, the first contact was made with the Iraqi military when a Blenheim bomber strafed the column and dropped a bomb; no damage was inflicted and no casualties were sustained.
-On 16 May, further bombing attacks were made against the column when it was attacked by the Luftwaffe, again no damage was sustained but there were a few casualties.
+On 16 May, further bombing attacks were made against the column when it was attacked by the Luftwaffe, again no damage was sustained, but there were a few casualties.

 Also on 15 May, Fraser went sick and was replaced as the commander of the 10th Indian Division.
-His illness had led to him losing the confidence of his own staff and he was replaced by the newly promoted Major-General William Slim.
-Slim would go on to show himself as one of the most dynamic and innovative British commanders of the war.
+His illness had led to him losing the confidence of his own staff, and he was replaced by the newly promoted Major-General William Slim, who later went on to be one of the most dynamic and innovative British commanders of the war.
 Also in early May, Longmore was replaced as Air Officer Commanding in the Middle East by his deputy, Sir Arthur Tedder.